 Three days before invading Ukraine, Vladimir Putin justified the impending attack as necessary for Russian security, saying that Moscow had spent 30 years patiently negotiating with NATO while being lied to and blackmailed by the West.
 The Kremlin, he said, wouldn’t repeat the errors of those who failed to take Hitler seriously before World War II.
 Last summer, however, in a long essay titled “On the Historical Unity of Russians and Ukrainians,” Putin offered a different view of Ukraine’s relationship with Russia.
 Drawing on historical details from past centuries, he argued that Ukraine was an artificial modern concoction on historically Russian lands.
 Years earlier, he offered still another view, speaking of Russia as an “energy superpower” on account of massive oil and gas reserves, whose value depends on pipelines that run through Ukraine.
 How do these ideas fit together?

 Anatol Lieven is the senior research fellow on Russia and Europe at the Quincy Institute for Responsible Statecraft and the author of Ukraine and Russia: A Fraternal Rivalry.
-According to Lieven, Putin’s chauvinistic views about his country are historically inaccurate and illogical but essential to supporting his certainty that Moscow is, and must always be, a global power.
+Lieven says Putin’s chauvinistic views about his country are historically inaccurate and illogical but essential to supporting his certainty that Moscow is, and must always be, a global power.
 Putin has long spoken of Russia as an alternative Western civilization, different from Western Europe or the United States but equal in importance.
-Yet, Lieven says, the Kremlin has never been economically or politically strong enough to fulfill these ambitions.
-As Lieven sees it, Moscow’s military failures in Ukraine, and the Ukrainians’ determined resistance, also represent a defeat for Putin’s vision of Russia and Ukraine.
-The question now is how that vision will wind up influencing the way he seeks to end the war.
+Yet the Kremlin has never been economically or politically strong enough to fulfill these ambitions.
+Moscow’s military failures in Ukraine, and the Ukrainians’ determined resistance, also represent a defeat for Putin’s vision of Russia and Ukraine.
+The question now, Lieven says, is how that vision will wind up influencing the way he seeks to end the war …

 Michael Bluhm: What did Putin see in Ukraine?